Everyday Wanderer Logo

 Visit America’s First National Park.
 Although most of Yellowstone National Park is in Wyoming, the original entrance is in Gardiner, Montana, and I will always associate America’s first national park with Montana.

 Gaze at Glaciers.
 Tucked into the northwest corner of the state, Glacier National Park is known as the Crown of the Continent.
-In the park you’ll find Going-to-the-Sun Road, one of the most scenic drives in the U.S.
+In the park you’ll find Going-to-the-Sun Road, Logan Pass, Lake McDonald, and Sun Point Nature Trail.

 Capt William Clark Signature at Pompeys Pillar